jamsyoung/downtown/README.md

 # downtown

+NOTE: This project is not currently in a working state yet.

 ## The local development environment (vagrant)
 This project utilized Vagrant to create a development enviornment on your computer.
 To get Vagrant installed, see the section at the bottom of this file titled "Getting